eBay/nice-modal-react/README.md

 This is a small, zero dependency utility to manage modals in a natural way for React.
 It uses context to persist state of modals globally so that you can show/hide a modal easily either by the modal component or id.

+You can also see the introduction at [eBay tech blog](https://medium.com/ebaytech/rethink-modals-management-in-react-cf3b6804223d).

 [![NPM](https://img.shields.io/npm/v/@ebay/nice-modal-react.svg)](https://www.npmjs.com/package/@ebay/nice-modal-react)
 [![Build Status](https://api.travis-ci.com/eBay/nice-modal-react.svg?branch=main)](https://app.travis-ci.com/github/eBay/nice-modal-react)
 [![Coverage Status](https://img.shields.io/codecov/c/github/eBay/nice-modal-react/main.svg)](https://codecov.io/github/eBay/nice-modal-react)